 If you are the owner of an alarm system, Chapter 93, Section 7:403 of the Ann Arbor Code of Ordinances requires you to register your alarm and obtain a permit annually.
-(This can be done online.)
+This can be done online.

-The Ann Arbor Police Department only offers 15th District Court-ordered fingerprinting.
+The Ann Arbor Police Department only offers 15th District Court ordered fingerprinting.
 For all other fingerprinting, contact the

-Court ordered fingerprinting takes place on Wednesdays 8 a.m.-2 p.m. on the third floor of the Ann Arbor Justice Center (301 E. Huron St.).
-You may also set up an appointment by emailing: firstname.lastname@example.org
+Court ordered fingerprinting takes place on Wednesdays from 8:00 a.m. to 11:30 a.m. and 1:00 p.m. to 3:00 p.m.
+Please check in at the Police Front Desk located on the 2nd floor of the Ann Arbor Justice Center (301 E. Huron Street).

 Required documents to bring:

-- Order for fingerprints.
+Order for fingerprints.

-- Valid form of identification (driver's license, state ID card, student ID, or passport).
+Valid form of identification (driver's license, state ID card, student ID, or passport).

 police report.
-This page also includes a link to file a report online, a list of information you should be prepared to provide and next steps to expect once you file a report.
+This page includes a list of information you should be prepared to provide and next steps to expect once you file a report.